maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 > Avoid unexpected results by using unitless line-height.

--- [*Prefer unitless numbers for line-height values*](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) by MDN Web Docs
+See [*Prefer unitless numbers for line-height values*](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) by MDN Web Docs for more info.

 # Other text styling